BioSpecNorway/opus-converter/README.md

 current directory.

 By default it doesn't go deeper than 3 folders.
 You can change the depth of search by passing parameter `-depth n`.
-By default it will convert into ont .mat file.
+By default it will convert into one .mat file.
 You can select a format by passing parameter `-f format`, where format can be mat, csv or npy.

 Csv is the format that can be read by Excel.
 By default it will create 3 separate files for each folder: spectra.csv,